sy2002/MiSTer2MEGA65/README.md

 that comes with M2M.

 You can use the Shell to focus on your Verilog/VHDL code and avoid any QNICE programming.
-You can also avoid the Shell and create your own user interface and core control automation.
+Alternatively, you can do it the other way round and avoid the Shell and create your own user interface and core control automation instead.

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx